IVIG in the Treatment of Autoimmune Small Fiber Neuropathy With TS-HDS, FGFR-3, or Plexin D1 Antibodies

 1. Patients ≥ age 18

 2. Patient with clinical and biopsy evidence of pure small fiber neuropathy (with orwithout dysautonomia) as evidenced by reduced IENFD on skin biopsy using PGP 9.5 asthe immunostain.
-Biopsy must have been performed within 12 months of studyenrollment, and using Corinthian Reference Laboratory (Benbrook, TX).
+Biopsy must have been performed within 12 months of studyenrollment.
+If biopsies were not done at CRL, they will be repeated and done at 3sites (upper and lower thigh, lower calf), to have consistent and equivalent biopsydata with the follow up biopsy done after 6 mos of treatment

-3. Patients must have elevated and/or abnormal titers of autoantibodies to TS-HDS-IgMor FGFR3-IgG or Plexin-D1, measured by the Washington University NeuromuscularLaboratory (St Louis) within 12 months of study enrollment.
+3. Patients must have elevated and/or abnormal titers of autoantibodies to TS-HDS-IgM,FGFR3-IgG, or Plexin-D1 measured by the Washington University NeuromuscularLaboratory (St Louis) within 12 mos of enrollment

 4. Patients must have a baseline pain score on a visual analogue scale (VAS) of Greateror equal to 4/10